-- Continue to seek input from downtown business groups to evaluate their perception of the changes to public transportation service. - Evaluate overall performance of the system created by the Moving Forward project and the potential impact on changing travel and parking patterns in downtown Salem. - Evaluate applicability of various service designs in their ability to meet the needs of the downtown business community while integrating with the rest of the system. - Weigh service designs against ongoing resources to analyze service sustainability.
+- Continue to evaluate the impact of changes to public transportation service in the downtown core. - Evaluate overall performance of the system created by the Moving Forward project and the potential impact on changing travel and parking patterns in downtown Salem. - Evaluate applicability of various service designs in their ability to meet the needs of the downtown business community while integrating with the rest of the system. - Weigh service designs against ongoing resources to analyze service sustainability.